RuojinCai/ShapeGF/README.md

 ```

 #### Stage-2: Generation
-In the second stage, we train a l-GAN to model the distribution of shape - which should be captured by the latent vector of the auto-encoder in the first stage.
+In the second stage, we train a l-GAN to model the distribution of shapes - which are captured by the latent vector of the auto-encoder described in the first stage.
-The commands used to train l-GAN for single ShapeNet category using the default pretrained model (in the `<root>/pretrained` directory) as described next.
+The commands used to train l-GAN for a single ShapeNet category using the default pretrained model (in the `<root>/pretrained` directory) are:
 ```bash
 python train.py configs/gen/airplane_gen_add.yaml  # airplane
 python train.py configs/gen/chair_gen_add.yaml     # chair